 - The drawn area will be converted to the pixel by the background algorithm. - The global size filter cannot be configured if the live view is stopped. - The length of the maximum size should be longer than the length of the minimum size, and so does the width. - 3.
 Click Save to save the settings.

 10.3.2 Face Capture

-The camera can capture the face that appears in the configured area, and the face characters information, such as age and gender, will be uploaded with the captured picture as well.
+The camera can capture the face that appears in the configured area, and the face information will be uploaded with the captured picture as well.

-❖ Overlay & Capture
+Overlay & Capture